yourgotocoder/mean-section-b-backend/README.md

 A file with the **.http** extension has examples of how to send various types of requests.

 To get it to work on your local system, you will have to install a VSCode extension called **REST Client**.
-Install if it to your system if it isn't already there.
+Install it to your system if it isn't already there.

 ## Challenge

-1. You challenge will be to get the code to work.
+1. Your challenge will be to get the code to work.
 All that you have to do is enter the mongo connection url in its appropriate places.

 2. Create GET, POST, PATCH, DELETE handler for managing student data.
-Assume each student will have the follwing properties.
+Assume each student will have the following properties.
     - Name
     - Roll no
     - Registration no